-This estimation can be applied when providing a quick and rough estimation to a huge backlog of items.
+This Agile Estimation Technique can be applied when providing a quick and rough estimation to a huge backlog of items.
 Here, the items are estimated in t-shirt sizes, ranging from XS to XL, which would be later converted to numbers, as per requirements.

-In this type of estimation, the estimators assign a size to the items.
+In this type of project estimation, the estimators assign a size to the items.
 If the size offered by each estimator is the same, then that would be considered as the final size.
-However, in case of a mismatch, a discussion takes place for a consensus, and arriving at the final estimate.
+However, in the case of a mismatch, a discussion takes place for a consensus and arriving at the final estimate.

-This technique uses a ranking methodology, in which user stories in the product backlog are ranked from high to low priority: in order to push forward the most important user stories.
+This estimation technique uses a ranking methodology, in which user stories in the product backlog are ranked from high to low priority in order to push forward the most important user stories.

 Here, all user stories (including descriptions), are written in post-ids and placed on the wall or the board, to receive votes from the stakeholders.
 They are given four to five dots in the form of stickers (here, pens or markers may also be used to create dots) which they can use to vote for the user stories of their choice.

 Once this is done, the product owner then places an order on the product backlog items, based on the most preferred user stories (one with maximum dots) to the least preferred.